Sharon Aguilar

-Sharon Isabel Aguilar (born 1986) is an American multi-instrumentalist, singer, and songwriter.
+Sharon Isabel Aguilar (born 1986) is an American multi-instrumentalist, singer, and songwriter, and entrepreneur.
+In 2025, she received a nomination at the 67th Annual Grammy Awards for Best Children's Music Album for the album Solid Rock Revival.
 She toured with 2NE1 in 2012, and has both founded and performed with several other groups.

 She played lead guitar and violin with Scarlet Fever, the all-female backing band that toured with Cee Lo Green during 2010 and 2011.
 She and varying members of Scarlet Fever have performed with other front women as in 4D, No Salt, and Miss President.

+In addition to her music career, Aguilar is an entrepreneur and co-owner of the restaurant and music venue 31 Supper Club in Ormond Beach, Florida.